huntermaxfield/huntermaxfield.github.io/_posts/2020-12-01-christmas-posts-2020.md

 **December 9th, 2020**

 The greater someone has assisted us in life, the greater responsibility we feel to not disappoint them.
-For example, the disappoint of parents is a horrible feeling, many of us striving to live a life the exclusively would be proud of.
+For example, the disappointment of parents is a horrible feeling, many of us striving to live a life they exclusively would be proud of.
-Today, I wonder why we don't feel that responsibility to our God as acutely.
+Today, I wonder why we don't feel that responsibility as acutely to our God.
 The words of King Benjamin ring so loudly,

 "And now, if God, who has created you, on whom you are dependent for your lives and for all that ye have and are.."